Learning Constrained Adaptive Differentiable Predictive Control Policies With Guarantees: Numerical Case Studies

+In this scenario, the system dynamics matrices of the controlled system~\eqref{eq:truth:model:uncertain} are considered unknown and must be learned by DPC from data.
+For the simultaneous system identification and constrained control learning task we train the parametrized closed-loop dynamics model as defined in Algorithm~\ref{algo:model_MPCpolicy}.
+To demonstrate the adaptive capabilities we apply online updates of DPC policy by optimizing the objective~\eqref{eq:SysID_policy_loss} over $10$ epochs at each time step during the test set.

-Table~\ref{tab:SysID_Control} shows the closed-loop control performance of the adaptive DLMPC policy evaluated on the modeling MSE (MSE mod.), reference tracking MSE (MSE ref.), energy use (MA ene.), and constraints violation (MA en., MA con.) for trained policy with learned model evaluated on $20$ simulation runs.
-Interestingly, the performance in terms of the constraint satisfaction is comparable to robust MPC designed with the ground truth model, while being significantly less conservative in terms of reference tracking having superior performance across all investigated control approaches.
-The performance of the joint model and policy learning, together with the corrective effects of the adaptive model and updates during online evaluation demonstrate the competitive nature of the proposed methodology compared to classical approaches.
+Table~\ref{tab:SysID_Control} shows the closed-loop control performance of the adaptive DPC policy evaluated on the modeling MSE (MSE mod.), reference tracking MSE (MSE ref.), energy use (MA ene.), and constraints violation (MA en., MA con.).
+Interestingly, the constraint satisfaction performance is comparable to robust MPC designed with the ground truth model, while the reference tracking performance is significantly less conservative.

-The non-zero values of MSE for the model and reference tracking are caused by hard constraints on states and control actions, causing situations when the reference trajectory is not reachable.
-Such a scenario was deliberately chosen and showed that the learned policy deems state and input constraints satisfaction a superior task due to large constraints violation penalties.
-Hence, the policy may sacrifice control performance in situations when constraints could be compromised.
+Due to the large weight on the constraints violation penalties, the learned policy deems the state and input constraints satisfaction a primary task.
+Hence, the policy may sacrifice reference tracking performance when the constraints could be compromised.

 Figure~\ref{fig:SysID_Control:cl} shows the closed-loop simulations for the training, validation and test sets with simulation model affected by additive uncertainty ${\bf w}_k$.
 The upper plot shows the trajectories of the controlled (orange) and learned predicted (green) state.
 The middle plot shows control's policy actions, while the bottom plot shows the influence of measured disturbances.
 Error bars represent the influence of various realizations of uncertainties.